open-horizon/examples/edge/evtstreams/sdr2evtstreams/README.md

 ## <a id=preconditions></a> Preconditions for Using the SDR To IBM Event Streams Example Edge Service

-If you haven't done so already, you must do these steps before proceeding with the helloworld example:
+If you haven't done so already, you must do these steps before proceeding with the sdr2evtstreams example:

 1. Install the Horizon management infrastructure (exchange and agbot).